jpvantassel/sigpropy/README.md

 and resampling) and properties to make using them readable and intuitive.

-This package and the classes therein are being used in several other Python projects, some of which have been released publically and others are still in the development stage, so if you do not see a feature you would like it may very well be under development and released in the near future.
+This package and the classes therein are being used in several other Python projects, some of which have been released publicly and others are still in the development stage, so if you do not see a feature you would like it may very well be under development and released in the near future.
 To be notified of future releases, you can either `watch` the repository on